Impassioned calls for police reform at Tyre Nichols' funeral

 Associated Press

 MEMPHIS, Tenn.
-(AP) — Tyre Nichols ’ family and friends gathered Wednesday for a funeral that blended a celebration of his life with outrage over the brutal beating he endured at the hands of Memphis police and heated calls for police reform.
+(AP) — Tyre Nichols ’ family and friends remembered him with songs of faith and emotional tributes Wednesday, blending a celebration of his life with outraged calls for police reform after the brutal beating he endured at the hands of Memphis police.

+Nichols’ mother, RowVaughn Wells, fought back tears as she spoke lovingly of her son.

+“The only thing that’s keeping me going is that I truly believe that my son was sent here on assignment from God.
+And I guess now his assignment is done.
+He’s gone home,” she said, urging Congress to pass police reform.

 Harris said the beating of Nichols, a 29-year-old Black man, by five Black police officers was a violent act that went against the stated mission of police to ensure public safety.